-A need-to-know is the principle that public bodies and their staff should only collect, use, or disclose personal information needed for the purposes of the mandated service.
+A need-to-know is the principle that government institutions/local authorities and their staff should only collect, use, or disclose personal information needed for the purposes of the mandated service.
 Personal information should only be available to those employees in an organization that have a legitimate need-to-know that information for the purpose of delivering their mandated services.

 Unauthorized access occurs when individuals have access to personal information that they do not need-to-know, either by accident or on purpose.
 This would also qualify as either an unauthorized use or unauthorized disclosure.

-An unauthorized collection occurs when personal information is collected, acquired, received, or obtained by any means for purposes that are not allowed under sections 25, 26, 27, 28, or subsection 29(2) of FOIP (sections 24, 25, 26, 27, or subsection 28(2) of LA FOIP).
+An unauthorized collection occurs when personal information is collected, acquired, received, or obtained by any means for purposes that are not allowed authorized under FOIP or LA FOIP.

-Unauthorized use refers to the use of personal information for a purpose that is not authorized under sections 27, 28, or subsection 29(2) of FOIP (sections 26, 27, or subsection 28(2) of LA FOIP).
+Unauthorized use refers to the use of personal information for a purpose that is not authorized by FOIP or LA FOIP.

-Unauthorized disclosure refers to the act of revealing, showing, providing copies, selling, giving, or relaying the content of personal information in ways that are not permitted under sections, 29 or 30 of FOIP (sections 28 or 29 of LA FOIP).
+Unauthorized disclosure refers to the act of revealing, showing, providing copies, selling, giving, or relaying the content of personal information to third parties in ways that are not permitted by FOIP or LA FOIP.

-Sections 24.1(c) of FOIP and 23.1(c) of LA FOIP indicate that public bodies should have education programs in place for their employees which address the public body’s duties under FOIP/LA FOIP, safeguards the public body has established, the need-to-know, and consequences for violating FOIP/LA FOIP.
+Sections 24.1(c) of FOIP and 23.1(c) of LA FOIP indicate that government institutions and local authorities should have education programs in place for their employees which address the government institutions’ and local authorities’ duties under FOIP/LA FOIP, safeguards the government institution or local authority has established, the need-to-know and consequences for violating FOIP/LA FOIP.
 The Office of the Information and Privacy Commissioner (IPC) has indicated that annual training is best practice.

 If you have discovered a privacy breach, contact your organization’s Privacy Officer immediately.
-Write down all of the information related to the discovery of the breach.
+Record all pertinent information related to the discovery of the breach.

-If you have been tasked with dealing with the breach, consider the following guidelines.
+If you have been tasked with dealing with the breach, consider the following steps.

 It is important to contain the breach immediately.
 In other words, ensure that personal information is no longer at risk.
 This may involve: